Blog

 Randomized controlled trials According to the hierarchy of evidence for the evaluation of health care outcomes ( 9 )—the best way for seeking the truth are RCTs.
 They are considered as the gold standard because they deliver the highest level of evidence, due to their potential to limit all sorts of bias.

-READ ALSO: What are some chemical compounds used in medicine?
+READ ALSO: What materials are used for radiation shielding?

 Why do we Randomise?